PUM14-GutenTag/GutenTag/README.md

 **Launch Docker Desktop**.
 Then open the root directory in the terminal and run

+`docker-compose up`.

+To rebuild the containers and then start, run

-`docker-compose up`
+`docker-compose up --build`

 This will launch all of the services in different containers, install their dependencies and configure them to communicate on a local network.

-If you get an error saying that the database does not exist.
-Try running `docker-compose down -v` and then starting docker-compose again.

 The frontend should now be reachable at [http:localhost:3000/](http:localhost:3000/) and the backend at [http:localhost:5000/](http:localhost:5000/)